google-research/android_world/README.md

 to try open-source apps, i.e. not included with Android OS, please run `--perform_emulator_setup` in the script below.*

+**Note on Model Cost:** The `minimal_task_runner.py` script uses a legacy model `gpt-4-turbo-2024-04-09` by default.
+This model can be expensive.
+For serious usage, you can switch to a more cost-effective model, by modifying the `model_name` in the script.

 ## Docker Support (Experimental)

 AndroidWorld now offers Docker support.
 This allows you to run the Android